skjoedt/homelab/README.md

 I use AWS Secret Manager to store my secrets.
 They are synced using external secrets.

-A fake store is provided for local testing.
+A fake store is provided for local testing and may provide a secret inventory.